She's The One: 8 Ways You Know You Don't Have To Look Anymore

 For our parents, hearing about JFK's passing was a flashbulb memory.
 Ask them, I'm sure they'll still be able to tell you exactly where they were, over 50 years ago.
 For us, it might be 9/11.
 I still remember everything about that September morning, and I was only 9.

 Well, love often functions as one big flashbulb memory, at least that's how it feels.
 It makes sense when you consider how impactful your own emotions are.

 8. As soon as you say goodbye, you'll already start missing her.

-Love is just a drug by any other name.
-I'm serious, we learned about this in psychology class as well.
-In fact, simply seeing a picture of someone you love can activate many of the same neurological systems that are triggered after cocaine use.
+Simply seeing a picture of someone you love can activate many of the same neurological systems that are triggered after substance use.